musi-soweli/musi-soweli/NOTATION_EN.md

 ## Starting position

 `0.` indicates the starting position.
-Because *musi soweli* allows for unique arrangement of the pieces in the back rank, this must be specified in the notation.
+Because *Muso* allows for unique arrangement of the pieces in the back rank, this must be specified in the notation.
 Additionally, different *kili* counts are notated *before* the arrangement of pieces per side.

 Example without *kili*: `0.
 AUSWK KWSUA`
 Example with *kili*: `0.
 5 AUSWK KWSUA`